August in the Vegie Patch + Greenhouse

 • Keep broccoli, leafy greens and parsley going as long as you can with daily harvests.
 Mulch the soil around them to keep it cool through September and slow them from going to seed.

-• If you dont have enough compost, order some in.
-Hopefully organic and residue free.
-Bought compost will likely be immature and will definately be devoid of life.
-It’ll benefit greatly from some time sitting on your soil to mature and become imbued with life, especially if its been sealed in a plastic bag.
-Free it from its suffocating bonds and empty it onto the soil.
+• If you wont have enough compost for all your beds, order in some that’s organic and residue free.
+Bought compost will be immature and devoid of life, so buying it now gives it time to mature and become imbued with life.
+Sit it on your soil for a while, simple as that.
+Don’t smother it under a plastic cover, a bit of carpet or some such is better.
+If its been sealed in a plastic bag, free it from its suffocating bonds and empty it onto the soil.
 Perhaps pour some EM over it – let it breathe and revitalise before adding it to your garden.
+If you cannot find good compost, consider vermicastings – less risk and an all round excellent soil food.

 August in the greenhouse